 Preparing for an appointment

 See your family doctor or pediatrician if you suspect your child has head lice.
-The best practice for determining if a child has an active head lice infestation is the identification of a live nymph or adult louse.
-Your doctor can carefully inspect your child's hair and, if necessary, examine suspect items under a microscope before confirming a diagnosis of head lice infestation.
+Your doctor will examine your child's scalp and look for a live nymph or adult louse to determine if he or she has an active head-lice infestation.
+Your doctor can carefully inspect your child's hair and, if necessary, examine suspect items under a microscope before confirming a diagnosis of head-lice infestation.